Marnate's Bunker: History

 For the transportation of materials from Macugnaga to Marnate, there was the sole possibility of using small trucks via a temporary bridge, since the railways from Sesto Calende, Oleggio and Turbigo were destroyed by the Allies, and Turbigo's bridge was controlled by them.
 After the bunker was built, the Nazis had to face the loss of Macugnaga's territory, taken by the Partisans.
-This made it impossible for Germans to transport the gold from there for some time, but shortly after, on 10 October 1944, they regained the control of the territory previously lost using their troops under the control of General Hans Leyers.
+This made it impossible for the Germans to transport the gold from there for some time, but shortly after, on 10 October 1944, they regained control of the territory previously lost using their troops under the control of General Hans Leyers.
 As they checked the gold mines' status, 2,120 kg of semi-finished golden mud was found, which could be turned into 250 kg of pure gold, valued at around €3,500,000.
 They also found two crates containing two gold blocks: one of 10.427 kg and the other one of 7.03 kg.
 Leyers ordered to bring all the crates to Marnate's Bunker.

 Mussolini became aware of the situation and intervened, sending a letter to Wolff, specifying that the gold was the property of the Government of the Italian Social Republic and should be returned.
 Mussolini blocked the whole operation and recovered all the material.

 Wolff was instructed to send the crates containing the semi-finished golden mud to Monza instead of Marnate.
 At Monza, SS-Brigadeführer Willy Tensfeld gave them to R.S.I.
 The crates containing the two golden ingots were found some years later, in 1946, in a bank in Garda, Veneto.